BobbyJoeSmith3/memory-game/README.md

 + Game displays the current number of moves a user has made.
 + Code is formatted with consistent, logical, and easy-to-read formatting as described in the [Udacity JavaScript Style Guide](http://udacity.github.io/frontend-nanodegree-styleguide/javascript.html)
 + Utilize performant javascript code.

+## Dependencies
+None.
+Just download the code and open index.html in your preferred browser.

 ## Contributions